 After the beautiful characterization of two-state monotonic eroders in Theorem~\ref{thm:eroders}, Toom asked the question whether a similar characterization exists also when the set of states is a finite ordered set, say \( \setof{0,1,\dots,n} \).
 The situation turns out to be more complicated.
 Galperin characterized in~\cite{GalperinEroder76} the one-dimensional eroders in terms of the running speeds of the ends of islands of various levels.
 But Toom showed in~\cite{ToomUnstable76} that some of these eroders, even with just three levels, are not stable, so the analogue of Theorem~\ref{thm:stable} does not hold.
 With Ilkka T\"orm\"a in~\cite{GacsTorma18} we characterized all \emph{stable} one-dimensional multilevel eroders.

 The question of characterizing multi-level eroders is still open in dimensions greater than one.
 In one dimension even an unstable eroder erases islands in linear time.
 In two dimensions, this is not always true.
-Toom's paper~\cite{LimaToomNonlinear06} with his student Lima gives an example of a two-dimensional three-level eroder that erodes some islands only in quadratic time.
+The paper~\cite{MenezesToomNonlinear06} of Toom with his student Menezes gives an example of a two-dimensional three-level eroder that erodes some islands only in quadratic time.
 In one-sided noise, it becomes ergodic.
 This example can easily be modified to an eroder that erases some islands only in exponential time.
 At this point it is not known whether the question of which three-level monotonic two-dimensional cellular automata are eroders is decidable at all.
+The paper~\cite{SantanaRamosToom3states15} of Toom with some other students analyses a related model in the Euclidean plane (instead of the grid).

-On the other hand, our method used in~\cite{GacsTorma18} seems generalizable to several dimensions, using Toom's substantial sharpening in~\cite{ToomEstimates82} of his main stability result.
+Our method used in~\cite{GacsTorma18} seems generalizable to several dimensions, using Toom's substantial sharpening in~\cite{ToomEstimates82} of his main stability result.
 Therefore it is likely decidable about a monotonic multi-level cellular automaton whether it is a stable eroder, while it might remain undecidable whether it is just an eroder.